MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/index.md

 ::: zone pivot="windows-10"

-Starting in Windows 10, version 1607, administrators can pin more apps to the taskbar and remove default pinned apps from the taskbar by adding a `<TaskbarLayout>` section to a layout modification XML file.
+You can pin apps to the taskbar and remove default pinned apps by adding a `<TaskbarLayout>` section to a layout modification XML file.
 This method never removes user-pinned apps from the taskbar.

 > [!NOTE]
 > The only aspect of the taskbar that can currently be configured by the layout modification XML file is the layout.